andrew/ultimate-awesome/README.md

 - [awesome-webrtc](https://github.com/ninjasort/awesome-webrtc) - A curated list of awesome WebRTC modules and resources.
 - [alz-catalogue](https://github.com/oliverlabs/alz-catalogue) - This repository contains a list of various service-specific Azure Landing Zone implementation options. .
 - [awesome-webtech](https://github.com/open-webtech/awesome-webtech) - 😎 A curated list of innovative, open web technologies.
-- [awesome-openharmony](https://github.com/originjs/awesome-openharmony) - 🎉 A curated list of awesome things related to OpenHarmony.
 - [awesome-fabric-server-mods](https://github.com/phomc/awesome-fabric-server-mods) - Awesome Fabric server-side mods.
 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
 - [awesome-cheatsheets](https://github.com/rakesh-sankar/awesome-cheatsheets) - A curated list of cheat-sheet that saves a lot of your time for a better things.